coreos/fleet/Documentation/architecture.md

 Both Units and Machines have dynamic state which is published both for the user and cluster to consume.

 A UnitState object represents the state of a Unit in the fleet engine.
 A UnitState object represents the state of a payload as reported by systemd on a given Machine.
-For more information on states, see the [states documentation](states.md).
+For more information on states, see the [states documentation].

 # Security